CQH/iOS-Sounds-and-Ringtones/README.md

 - Lists all of the pre-installed system sounds on an iOS device from the `/System/Library/Audio/UISounds` and `/Library/Ringtones` and their sub-folders.
 - Allows users to:
  - Click to play the sound listed.
- - Stop a sound from playing (by pressing the X in the corner).
- - Swipe to bookmark sounds for quick reference.
+ - Swipe from left to right to bookmark sounds for quick reference.
  - Reorder or delete bookmarked sounds.

 Unfortunately, this app WILL NOT WORK in the iOS simulator.
 You must run it on an iOS device (iPhone, iPad, iPod Touch).